Biographical Information Files - A

 Biography from "Who's Who in Aviation"

-"A Tribute to John D. Akerman" (article with photographs)
+Article, "A Tribute to John D. Akerman", from unidentified publication

 Obituary from "History of Aviation in the Minneapolis, St. Paul Area" by Noel Allard